Grades6 to 12

 GradesK to 12

 In the ClassroomBring your class into the space exploration era on a projector or interactive whiteboard (be sure to turn on speakers!).
 Include this experience as part of a unit on the 1960s, a science study and comparison of technologies since the 1960s, or as part of a unit about the moon.
 Allow students to explore and navigate the site on their own, then write a "blog post" as an astronaut or a NASA worker in 1969.
+Use Throwww, reviewed here, for the blog post, and advise students to provide evidence of their learning and observations.
+Throwww enables you to create "quick and easy" blogs to be used one time only, and to share your blog with a unique URL.
 "Follow" the mission in real time over a period of several days, letting it run on your classroom computer, and assigning different students to report on the day's events.
 Explore some of the actual flight data in physics class as a practical application of some of Newton's laws.
 Use this site as a spark for students to collect oral histories on this and other events of the 1960s, using media resources as prompts to talk with family and friends about their recollections.

 GradesK to 12